The Builder Design Pattern

 House house = new House("brick", "tile", true, false, true, false);

-The Builder pattern separates the construction of a complex object from its representation.
-It provides a fluent interface that makes object creation readable and maintainable.
+The Builder pattern separates construction logic from the object's representation, providing a fluent interface that makes object creation self-documenting.

-• Builder: Defines the methods to set each part of the product
+House) - Builder: Defines the methods to configure each part of the product

-• ConcreteBuilder: Implements the builder interface and returns the final object
+- ConcreteBuilder: Implements the builder and returns the final object

 public class House {